paul-canals/toolbox/docs/md/m_val_run_validation.md

 ##### *Note:*
-*If the PRINT parameter value is set to Y, a SAS proc report step is used to print the validation summary status on the result tab of SAS Enterprise Guide or Stored Process Server.*
+*If the PRINT parameter value is set to Y, a SAS proc report step is used to print the profiling summary status on the result tab of SAS Enterprise Guide, SAS STP or SAS Studio.*

 ### Authors
 * Paul Alexander Canals y Trocha (paul.canals@gmail.com)
 * Dr. Simone Kossmann (simone.kossmann@web.de)

 ### Date
-* 2024-08-03 00:00:00
+* 2024-12-12 00:00:00

 ### Version
-* 24.1.08
+* 24.1.12

 ### Link
 * https://github.com/paul-canals/toolbox